scottishgovernment/resources.mygov.scot/_standard/data-hosting-data-centres.markdown

 ##Statement

-Adopt cloud computing or virtualisation as the preferred approaches to service hosting
+Adopt cloud computing or virtualisation as the preferred approaches to service hosting.

 ##Rationale